andrwwong/Covid19DataViz/README.md

 Feel free to check it out&nbsp;:grinning: &nbsp; Remember to socially distance and stay safe!

 For reference:
-* Data was pulled from The New York Times and the state of California, and processed with Python.
+* Data was pulled from The New York Times and the state of California, and processed with Python pandas.
 * Trends were predicted using scikit-learn.
 * Interactive graphs were produced using Altair.